lucasczz/deep-river-demo-23/README.md

         pip install -r requirements.txt

+## Running the Code

-Now open the first Jupyter Notebook file using
+Open the first Jupyter Notebook file using

     jupyter lab notebooks/overview.ipynb

-and follow along the tutorial!
+and follow along the tutorial by clicking the highlighted links in the outline!